-Four of the slain were Russian sailors - Valentin Varaksa, Pavel Valujev, Andrey Kajl and Oleg Karamzin.
+Four of the slain were Russian and Ukrainian sailors - Valentin Varaksa, Pavel Valujev, Andrey Kajl and Oleg Karamzin.
 Another victim was Guy Javens.

 A medical student, Gillian Schermbrucker, narrowly escaped death when a piece of shrapnel pierced her lung and an artery.
 Her feet were also badly damaged yet she still sang a hymn to comfort her friends as she lay bleeding on the church floor.

 Several survivors expressed their amazement that more people had not been killed.
 Police investigators agreed.
-The M26 fragmentary hand grenades had been attached to tins of nails to provide additional shrapnel.
+The M26 fragmentary hand grenades had nails attached to provide additional shrapnel.
 If Gerard had not covered the one grenade with his body more would have been killed.
-If another member of the congregation had not shot back, wounding one of the terrorists, then many more would have been shot.
+If another member of the congregation had not shot back, apparently wounding one of the terrorists, then many more would have been shot.

 After the grenades exploded, one of our missionaries, Charl van Wyk, returned fire with his 38 snub nosed revolver.
 One bullet wounded the gunman who was firing into the congregation.
 The shooting stopped and the attackers immediately fled.
 Charl then pursued the terrorists into the parking lot and fired at their getaway car as it sped off into 3rd Avenue.
-When the police later recovered the terrorists' getaway car the blood-stained seats indicated that at least one of the gunmen was seriously wounded.
+When the police later recovered the terrorists' getaway car blood-stains indicated that at least one of the attackers was seriously wounded.

 If one compares the St. James massacre with similar atrocities in Zimbabwe, Mozambique, Angola and Sudan - it becomes apparent that many more people would have died had Charl not fired back.
 An official Commendation by the Police Commissioner N.H.
 Acker, stated: "On 25 July 1993, Charl Adriaan Van Wyk endangered his own life in warding off the attack perpetrated on the St. James Congregation in Kenilworth.
 His action in pursuing the suspects on foot and returning fire prevented further loss of life.
 One of the suspects was wounded in the incident and was later arrested."